bridgecrewio/aws-modernization-workshop-bridgecrew/content/6_prerequisites/601_setting_up_bridgecrew_account.md

+﻿---
+title: "Bridgecrew Setup"
+chapter: false
+weight: 31
 ---
-title: "Bridgecrew setup"
-chapter: true
-weight: 5
-pre: "<b>3.1 </b>"
----

-# Bridgecrew setup

 You’ll need to sign up for a free Bridgecrew account to follow along with this tutorial.
 You can sign up for a free account [here](https://bridgecrew.cloud/?utm_source=awsworkshop).